 These 7 Hidden Spots In Virginia Are The Perfect Places To Get Away From It All

 Sometimes we just need to be alone – or at least away from the crowds.
 And even though it can seem an almost impossible task these days to get away from the business of our daily lives, Virginia has a number of hidden getaways that offer just the escape we need.
-Here are 7 places that you can explore when you need a break or just want some one-on-one time with nature.
+Here are 7 lesser-known getaway spots in Virginia that you can explore when you need a break or just want some one-on-one time with nature.

 This is by no means a comprehensive list.
-Virginia has more hidden gems and secret hideaways than we can count.
+There are more lesser-known getaway spots in Virginia than we can count.
 But these places will at least help get you started.
 In the meantime, where do you go to get away?
-Maybe it’s a neighborhood park, an art museum, a hidden beach cove or a hike in the mountains.
+Maybe it’s a neighborhood park, an art museum, a hidden beach cove, or a hike in the mountains.
 Wherever it is, let us know!